-Okay, yes, I was grateful, and by most standards, the job was a damn cool one, working as a high end matchmaker, but still… I wasn’t as happy as I could be.
+Okay, yes, I was grateful, and by most standards, the job was a damn cool one, working as a full time Cupid.
+Matchmaking was so unique… but still… I wasn’t as happy as I could be.
 Waking up to an alarm clock sucked, the high heels were killing me, and my thin frizzy hair did NOT like to be worn down and loose as my boss required.
-As the years passed I started to feel resentful of my boss taking four day weekends and coming in at noon while I ran the place for a fraction of the pay.
+As the years passed I started to feel resentful of my boss taking four day weekends and coming in at noon while I ran the multi city enterprise for a fraction of the pay.
 Not that he didn’t deserve it, after all, it was HIS company, but I couldn’t help dreaming of working from home in my yoga pants, hair up in a clip and no makeup.

 I eventually did leave that job and start my own boutique matchmaking service.
 I’m thrilled to say that I now work in my yoga/sweat pants, or often in a bikini (it’s HOT where I live) I wake up when I want and set my own hours.
 I’m blissfully happy and often pinch myself to make sure it’s all true!

 (If you want the whole story, I wrote all about how I did it in my memoir, Hearts On The Line.)